Scrabble letter distributions: Catalan

-Nevertheless, there are special tiles for the C with cedilla Ç (ce trencada), the ligature L·L representing the geminated L (ela geminada), as well as the digraph NY.
+The Catalan edition has special tiles for the C with cedilla Ç (ce trencada), the ligature L·L representing the geminated L (ela geminada), as well as the digraph NY.
 K, W, and Y are absent because they are only used in loanwords or, for Y, the digraph NY.
 Blanks cannot be used to represent K, W, or Y, which means that playing an N tile followed by a blank tile to form the digraph NY is not allowed, and loanwords containing K and W are simply not played.
 Official rules treat the Q tile as just one letter, but usually Catalan players use the Q tile like the QU digraph and all Catalan Scrabble Clubs use this de facto rule.
 While Ç is a separate tile, other diacritic marks are ignored.

-There is a Catalan Scrabble clone which uses the same 21x21 board as Super Scrabble.
+There is a Catalan Scrabble clone which uses the same 21×21 board as Super Scrabble.

 It includes the following 200 tiles, with the Q tile replaced with the QU digraph, because Q in Catalan is never without a U after it, and with two of the special tiles, Ç and L·L, increased in value: